 Career Information for Graduates

 Graduates of an online master's degree program are eligible to pursue senior-level positions, such as supervisory natural resource specialist, ecological site inventory manager and wildlife refuge manager.
-According to the BLS, conservation scientists could expect job growth of seven percent, from 2014-2024.
-During the same decade, the BLS projected, conservation and forestry workers (who often work under the supervision of conservation scientists) could expect a four percent incline in employment.
-As of May 2015, the BLS reported, conservation scientists earned a median annual salary of $61,110 and conservation and forestry technicians earned a median of $35,430.
+According to the BLS, conservation scientists could expect job growth of four percent from 2018-2028.
+During the same decade, the BLS projected, conservation and forestry workers (who often work under the supervision of conservation scientists) could expect a three percent decline in employment.
+As of May 2018, the BLS reported, conservation scientists earned a median annual salary of $61,310 and conservation and forestry technicians earned a median salary of $37,180.

 Few master's programs in wildlife management exist and students must hold a bachelor's degree to participate.
 Once enrolled, students learn about a wide array of topics including forest policy, fire management, and landscape planning.